Cancer Research UK Cambridge Institute

 - Research focused on specific cancers, which form a link between laboratory and clinic.

 - Clinical investigations including experimental medicine clinical trials and, in the longer term, population-based studies in screening and prevention.

-The Institute’s state-of-the-art core facilities play a key role in catalysing science, not only within the Institute, but across Cambridge through multiple collaborations.
+The Institute’s state-of-the-art core facilities play a key role in catalysing science, not only within the Institute but across Cambridge through multiple collaborations.
 Each facility provides equipment, support and training as well as the capacity to develop bespoke technologies.
-The core funding provided by Cancer Research UK allows Group Leaders the freedom to expand their programme of work and follow innovative new ideas.
+The core funding provided by Cancer Research UK allows each of our Group Leaders the freedom to expand their programme of work and follow innovative new ideas.